 While a Master of Arts in Teaching is a more popular degree choice, a Master of Science in Teaching paves the way for newcomers to the education field, providing the coursework to earn a teacher certification while developing a prospective teacher’s knowledge of educational philosophies and pedagogy skills.
 An M.S in Teaching can be age group specific and/or subject specialized.

 An MA in Teaching is a degree designed for both current and prospective K–12 teachers who are looking to either obtain their initial teaching license or who are looking for additional certification as a means of career advancement inside the classroom.
-Read more about earning an MAT degree here.
+Read more about earning a Master of Arts in Teaching degree.

 The curriculum of an online MST is nearly identical to that of a traditional MST program pursued on campus.
 MST coursework focuses on grade level and subject area, including multiple subject certification for elementary education degrees and/or subject-specific certification (like the concentration areas listed above).